hoodiehq-archive/grunt-hoodie/README.md

 #### options.callback

 Type: `Function`
-Default value: `function(stack) {}`
+Default value: `function(config) {}`

 A callback that is called when hoodie is up and running.
-Has one param called `stack` which contains the host and port information.
+Has one param called `config` which contains the host and port information.

 ### Usage Example